yext/rules_closure/README.md

 Closure Rules bundles the following tools and makes them "just work."

+- [Bazel][bazel]: The build system Google uses to manage a repository with petabytes of code.
 - [Closure Compiler][closure-compiler]: Type-safe, null-safe, optimizing
   JavaScript compiler that transpiles [ECMASCRIPT6][es6] to minified ES3 JavaScript that can run in any browser.